 Of course this may just be the bias of the Fat Birder who always prefers to sit and wait for birds to come to him.
 Pure idleness may be my reason but the environmentalists can stick to their story; I will plead arthritis and a sedentary disposition.

 Peter Wilkinson has been a leading proponent of the Big Sit and has been hoping that it will catch on in the UK.
-He (among others) set the scene in previous years and produced reports on both; press here for 1997 and here for 1998.
-He continues to keep track of all the big sits.
+He (among others) set the scene in previous years and produced reports on both.

 In 1999 the Sitting Ducks took to the field somewhere in Kent.
 Two of us three were eminent patch workers wanting to encourage this worthy pursuit – whilst I was, of course, not so much worthy as lazy.

-Below are the rules currently suggested by Peter Wilkinson: email@example.com As they are very much American why not suggest modifications and start a dialogue that will end in this event growing as big as the Big Race itself.
+Below are the rules currently suggested by Peter Wilkinson As they are very much based on the American rules why not suggest modifications and start a dialogue that will end in this event growing as big as the Big Race itself.

 (With grateful acknowledgement to the American Big Day Count Rules from which these rules are adapted)